 4.3 VR Video Profiles

 The VR profiles for streaming applications defined in TS 26.118 [4] address the coded representation of 360 VR distribution signals.
 Table 4.3-1 provides an overview of the 360 VR relevant formats considered in the context of 3GPP VR profiles.
-The VR profiles follow the same logic as the TV Video profiles, they represent a list of interoperability points that are amended by the 3GPP services such as 5GMS.
+The VR profiles follow the same logic as the TV Video profiles, they represent a list of interoperability points that are amended by the 3GPP services such as 5G Media Streaming (5GMS) described in the following clause.

 ===== CHANGE =====